Symptoms

 - Various other network and non-network-related issues

-Whatever the reason, the cPanel server is not able to query the remote authoritative server and get a response and as a result, AutoSSL fails.
-The best way to confirm this issue is to query the servers directly and see what is returned in the response.
+The best way to identify the cause is to query the servers directly and see what is returned in the response.

 - Find the registered nameservers for the domain.